goatchurchprime/godot-demo-projects/audio/mic_record/README.md

 Play the music to test the speakers are working.

-Play the sinusoidal tone (from another device, such as a mobile phone) to see how the sound waves can be displaced in time if you have a stereo microphone.
+Play the sinusoidal tone (from another device, such as a mobile phone) to experiment with the time displacement on a stereo microphone.

 To simulate the common use case of Voice over IP (VoIP) this demo includes a time delay playback buffer with a changeable lag length when you click on `Stream Input To Output`.